 PHOENIX (Oct.
 18, 2024) – The Banner Poison and Drug Information Center is warning people to stay vigilant about rattlesnakes and scorpions even as temperatures have begun dropping in the desert.

-75-year-old Connie Jorgensen and her husband had just returned to their Gold Canyon home from an out of state trip recently when she had gone outside to water their plants that night.
-Just as she went to retrieve the hose from a rosemary bush, she felt a piercing pain on one of her right toes.
+Connie Jorgensen and her husband had just returned to their Gold Canyon home from an out of state trip recently when she had gone outside to water their plants that night.
+Just as she went to retrieve the hose from a rosemary bush, the 75-year-old woman felt a piercing pain on one of her right toes.

 At first, Jorgensen thought it was a scorpion sting, as she had been stung on her fingers by scorpions in the past.
 But after becoming worried about swelling and discoloration, she ended up at Banner – University Medical Center Phoenix for treatment, where she was diagnosed with a rattlesnake bite.
 Thankfully, Jorgensen received treatment from expert toxicologists and medical staff at the hospital and is experiencing a smooth recovery.